jeremynoesen/MatrixDisplay/README.md

 - `pictures_dir`: The location of the directory where images are stored.
 This directory should only contain images and no hidden files.
+  - When adding images to this directory, you must refresh the web interface for the images list to update.
+  - If running the slideshow, you must restart the slideshow mode for the new images to show up.
 - `cache_dir`: The location of the directory where cached images will be saved.
+  - If an image is ever modified in the pictures directory, remove the corresponding file from this directory to have it be regenerated.

 ## Home Assistant